PhilipDeegan/wait4/README.md

 # wait4
-Intermediary process that waits for children (mainly for wine)
+Intermediary process that waits for children

 When the process you're calling doesn't last until all child processes are done.

-Like with wine.
+Like with wine/wineserver

 *USAGE*